auth0/docs/articles/tutorials/get-user-information-with-unbounce-landing-pages.md

 ### Configuration on Auth0

 1. Create an account in [Auth0](https://auth0.com)
 2. Go to **Clients -> + Create Client**.
 Crete a Single Page Application on the Auth0 dashboard, go to Settings and take note of the Client ID and Domain.
-3. Go to the **settings tab** in your Auth0 client and add the `callback URL` in both `Allowed Callback URLs` and `Allowed Origins (CORS)` (it should be your unbounce page URL.
-For example:`http://unbouncepages.com/changeit`)
+Also, add the `callback URL` in both `Allowed Callback URLs` and `Allowed Origins (CORS)` (it should be your unbounce page URL.
+For example:`http://unbouncepages.com/changeit`).
-4. Go to **Connections -> Social** and Turn on the Social Providers you want to support.
+3. Go to **Connections -> Social** and Turn on the Social Providers you want to support.

-> NOTE: you should configure your Client ID and Secret for each social connection.
+> NOTE: you should configure the Client ID and Secret for each social connection.

 ![](/media/articles/scenarios/unbounce/social-connections.png)